 Concerning lower back, you may have sensations that vary from bone to nerve to muscle pain.
 Chronic low back pain arises from a variety of situations, and back pain can limit your motion in plenty of ways since your back forms the center of your musculoskeletal system.
 Falling may lead to this condition, whether you trip and fall in your house while cleaning gutters or slipping on ice in your driveway.
 Diseases such as cancer or kidney infections increase the risk of chronic back pain.
 Stress on your body may result in a ruptured or herniated disc, or muscle tension and the accompanying pain.
 Sports injuries, sudden movements, and awkward movements can all strain the muscles of your back.The list of possibilities goes on from here.

 Traditionally, painkillers and physical therapy comprise the treatment protocol for back pain.
 While physical therapy may address the underlying cause, medication directly works to alleviate your symptoms.
 Other comfort measures and remedies create comfort but do not treat the reason for your pain.
+Some people use treatments such as acupuncture or massage therapies.
+When it comes to chronic pain, you want to do more than just mask the symptoms.
+You want to feel less pain all of the time.

 Mindfulness meditation offers a solution for pain management without negative consequences or drastic actions.
 Furthermore, this alternative does not mask symptoms or hide underlying problems.
 Mindfulness meditation has no long-term complications, unlike constant drugs and surgery that still may leave you in pain.